OfficeDev/office-js-docs-pr/docs/includes/excel-custom-functions-note.md

 > - volume-licensed perpetual versions of Office 2019 or earlier on Windows

 > [!NOTE]
-> The unified manifest for Microsoft 365 that's currently in public developer preview doesn't support custom functions projects.
+> The unified manifest for Microsoft 365 doesn't currently support custom functions projects.
 You must use the add-in only manifest for custom functions projects.
-For more information, see [Office Add-ins manifest](/develop/add-in-manifests.md).
+For more information, see [Office Add-ins manifest](../develop/add-in-manifests.md).